Benefactorum Recordatio Jucundissima Est

 The school’s moto is “Benefactorum Recordatio Jucundissima Est” (Loosely translated as: "Things done well make the best memories" I didn’t study Latin at school).
 This certainly sums up my time at the school and with the OAA.

-Committee Membership: Finance & General Purposes, Audit & Risk and Personnel
+Committee Membership: Finance & General Purposes, Audit & Risk, Education and Human Resources Committees

 Charlotte Burke - Parent Governor